Skip to content

 • pwd

-• The output should be something like this /gpfs/space/home/etais/hpc_<your-username>
+• The output should be something like this /gpfs/helios/home/etais/hpc_<your-username>

 • Lets go to the project directory, where we will be conducting this course in.
 By using cd command.